-Scholarships are available in the Department of Communication for students who work with the campus newspaper, the Delta Devils Gazette.
-Communication students are also eligible for several other scholarships that are available on the campus of MVSU.
-Interested students should contact their advisers or the department chair for information.
+Scholarships are available in the Department of Mass Communication for students who work with the campus newspaper.
+Communication students are also eligible for several scholarships that are available on campus.
+Interested students should contact their advisers or the department chair.